Einstore/Einstore/README.md

 #### Demo mode

-- Ton install demo data run `make install-demo`
+- To install demo data run `make install-demo`
 - To start and stop the project `make up` and `make stop`